pivotal/docs-tap/scst-scan/ivs-create-your-own.hbs.md

 | scan-results-path | /workspace/scan-results | string | Location to save scanner output |
 | trusted-ca-certs  | "" | string | PEM data from the installation's `caCertData` |

-**Note** The `publisher` service account by default uploads any files (e.g. scanner output) in the `scan-results-path` directory to the registry of your choice.
+**Note** The `publisher` service account uploads any files (e.g. scanner output) in the `scan-results-path` directory to the registry of your choice.
 See [Configure your custom ImageVulnerabilityScan samples](./ivs-custom-samples.hbs.md#use-samples) for details on configuring the registry URL where scan results are uploaded.

 ## <a id="retrieve-digest"></a> Retrieving an image digest